Having trouble dealing with anxiety in your child? Learn useful techniques for anxiety in children you can apply immediately.

 “Brushing aside your child’s emotions makes him feel unimportant, and that his feelings remain unheard and aren’t as valid as someone else’s.
 Instead, acknowledge his emotions without judging them as petty or insignificant.”

 Want to learn more about discussing emotions with your child (plus other parenting tips you can apply right away)?
-Download the bonus chapter of Parenting with Purpose FREE!
+Join my newsletter and download the bonus chapter of Parenting with Purpose—at no cost to you:

 7. Advocate and stand up for your child